 How long is the term of each director?
 Do all directors' terms run concurrently?

 A: Our entire Board is elected annually.
 Our directors are elected for 1-year terms that run concurrently.

 How are members of the Board compensated for their service as directors?

 A: Each of our directors receives an annual grant of restricted share units (RSUs) valued at $210,000, and our non-executive chair receives an additional annual grant of RSUs valued at $200,000.
 Newly appointed directors also receive an initial grant of RSUs valued at $210,000 upon appointment to the Board.
 In addition, each of our non-management directors receives an annual retainer of $100,000.
-They may take this retainer entirely in cash, entirely in restricted share units or one-half in cash and one-half in restricted share units.
-In recognition of the time commitments required, our Lead Director is paid an additional annual retainer of $42,500; the Chair of the Audit Committee and other members of that committee are paid an additional annual retainer of $25,000 and $11,250, respectively; the Chairs of each of the Compensation Committee, the Nominating & Governance Committee and the Finance Committee and other members of those committees are paid an additional annual retainer of $15,000 and $7,500, respectively.
+They may take this retainer entirely in cash, entirely in RSUs or one-half in cash and one-half in RSUs.
+In recognition of the time commitments required, our lead director is paid an additional annual retainer of $42,500; the chair of the Audit Committee and other members of that committee are paid an additional annual retainer of $25,000 and $15,000, respectively; the chairs of each of the Compensation Committee, the Nominating & Governance Committee and the Finance Committee and other members of those committees are paid an additional annual retainer of $20,000 and $10,000, respectively.
 These additional amounts may also be taken in cash or RSUs as previously described.

 Where can I find Accenture's standards for director independence?

 A: The standards we use to assess the independence of the members of our Board are described in Appendix A of our Corporate Governance Guidelines.

 How are Board conflicts of interest defined and handled?